10 fascinating facts about 'Jeopardy!'

 Thelma Harper finishes as the runner-up with one dollar and a trip to Hawaii on the 1988 episode of Mama's Family, "Mama on Jeopardy!"
 Two years later, everyone's favorite Cheers mailman plays his favorite game when Jeopardy! comes to Boston in "What is...
 Cliff Clavin?"

 5. The familiar Jeopardy! theme is called "Think!"

 Everyone knows it, and perhaps whistles it while waiting for the microwave.
 That familiar time-is-ticking theme is titled "Think!" and was composed by series creator Merv Griffin.
 His wife, Julann, wrote the theme to the 1960s iteration, "Take Ten."
 Griffin released several albums back in the day, and crafted more pieces for Jeopardy! like "January, February, March" and "Frisco Disco."
 Griffin once estimated that the royalties from "Think!" earned him about $70 million over his lifetime.

 6. Alex Trebek's first American game show was 'The Wizard of Odds.'

 After putting in work on the CBC, the Canadian headed south to host his first American series for NBC in 1973.
 Alas, The Wizard of Odds lasted just a year.
 That show's theme was written and sung by Alan Thicke.
 Trebek would move on to host High Rollers later that decade.

 7. Trebek holds the Guinness Book record for "most game show episodes hosted by the same presenter."

 The Canadian, who once worked as a teenage garbage man in Cincinnati, passed Bob Barker to become the king of game show hosts.
-He set the record two years ago when hosting his 6,829th installment of Jeopardy!
+He set the record in 2014 when hosting his 6,829th installment of Jeopardy!

 8. The odds of a three-way tie are one in 25 million.
 It happened once.